Partial Differentiation

 Let be a scalar field.
 For a value , the isoline (also called contour line or level set) of at level is:

 Think of a topographic map: each contour traces the points at the same elevation.
 On a weather map, each isotherm connects places with the same temperature.
 More generally, isolines slice the domain into level sets on which is constant.
+(Note: A notation like is just a formal way of saying “the specific isoline that passes through our base point ”).

 In the example above, the 2D floor is the domain of : the heatmap encodes as color, the dark rings are isolines (level sets ), and the red arrows are the gradient field .
 This is where , its isolines, and its gradient actually live.
 The 3D bowl is the graph — a visualization aid, not a separate object.
 The same isolines and gradient arrows are lifted onto it: the rings become horizontal cross-sections of the bowl, and the arrows become tangent vectors pointing in the steepest-ascent direction along the surface.